JING-XINXING/R-data-visualization/README.md

 # R-data-visualization
 The 'R data visualization' repository is record my biological information learning, data processing and visual plotting.
+I hope it's useful to you.